Lorentz violation and the electron-ion collider: Introduction

 Lorentz invariance is a global symmetry of the Standard Model (SM) of particle physics and a local symmetry of General Relativity.
 While both theories have been fantastically successful in describing physics at currently attainable energies, it is widely expected that a fully quantum-theoretical description of all known physics including gravity will emerge at the Planck scale.
 One interesting possible consequence of this unification is the violation of Lorentz invariance.
 It was first shown by Kosteleck\'y and Samuel in Ref.~\cite{string} that the mechanism of spontaneous symmetry breaking could generate Lorentz violation in string theory.
 In this setting, the low-energy limit of this theory gains terms in its Lagrange density that take the general form \cite{stringscpt}

 where $\lambda$ is a dimensionless coupling constant, $k$ is an integer exponent, and $m_{\text{P}}$ is the Planck mass.
 The object $\braket{T}$ is a nonzero vacuum expectation value (vev) of a tensor field with suppressed spacetime indices, and $\Gamma$ is a generic gamma-matrix structure.
+The fields $\psi, \chi$ are generic four-dimensional fermion fields.
 In Eq.~\eqref{eq:LVgeneral}, Lorentz symmetry is spontaneously broken by the vev $\langle T \rangle$, which has orientation dependence (i.e. it not a scalar).
 Note that the underlying theory is Poincar\'e invariant, thus preserving microcausality, the spin-statistics theorem, the positivity of energy, power-counting renormalizability, standard quantization, and observer Lorentz invariance.
 Moreover, if $\braket{T}$ is a spacetime constant, energy-momentum conservation is also preserved.

 To date, all high-precision tests of the Lorentz symmetry in the SM and gravity give no indication of Lorentz violation.
 Nevertheless, as we explained above, it is reasonable to entertain the possibility that Lorentz invariance is spontaneously broken at Planckian scales.
 The huge gap between these scales and those currently accessible at colliders (roughly 15 orders of magnitude) makes it impossible to detect directly the degrees of freedom responsible for the potential breaking of Lorentz symmetry.
 An alternative approach is to search for suppressed signals at attainable energies.
 Probing Nature in this way suggests the use of a low-energy, effective quantum field theory which completely accounts for all possible residual Lorentz-violating effects that presumably originate from mechanisms in a more fundamental theory.
 This framework exists and is known as the Standard-Model Extension (SME) \cite{SME1,SME2,SME3}.
 For some accessible reviews of the SME, we refer the reader to Refs.~\cite{SMEoverview1,SMEoverview2} and references therein.
 By construction, the SME contains the field content from all known fundamental physics with the addition of all possible terms built from fundamental fields that break Lorentz and CPT symmetry.
 These additional terms take the form of coefficients contracted with products of SM and gravitational fields.
 As an example, consider the quantum-electrodynamics (QED) extension of the SM \cite{SME2}: